dahlbyk/posh-git/README.md

 ![~\GitHub\posh-git [master ≡]> ][prompt-default]

 You can customize the posh-git prompt function or define your own custom prompt function.
-The rest of this section covers how to customize posh-git's prompt function using the global variale `$GitPromptSettings`.
+The rest of this section covers how to customize posh-git's prompt function using the global variable `$GitPromptSettings`.

 For instance, you can customize the default prompt prefix to display a colored timestamp with these settings: